cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

 Ski Molds are designed to give the skis their profile.
 They're made of medium-density fiberboard (MDF).
-MDF is cheap, cuts like butter, and when stood on edge, withstands pressure from the press.
+MDF is cheap, cuts like butter, and when stood on edge, withstands high pressures from the pressing force.

 Some press designs use only a bottom mold.
 Others use a bottom mold and an inverse top mold.